uswds/uswds-site/_components/form-controls/07-range-input.md

 - When the exact number a user enters isn’t important, but you want to give them an opportunity to pick from a range.

 ##### When to consider something else
-Use a regular text input if a user needs only to enter a precise number or only needs to enter a number once.
+Use a regular text input if a user needs to enter a precise number.

 ##### Guidance
 - When a user clicks the slider control to change their input, the slider control should change color to indicate it is active.